-- Teachers will develop and communicate a set of clear, specific, classroom rules and procedures. - Teachers will issue warnings for disruptive classroom behavior.
+- Develop and communicate a set of clear, specific, classroom rules and procedures. - Issue warnings for disruptive classroom behavior.
 Warnings will be issued one at a time to the individual student, not the entire class.
-Students must be given an opportunity to correct the behavior. - Teachers will give students an opportunity to comply and behave appropriately after issuing a warning. - Teachers will issue warnings in a positive, non-disruptive, and non-confrontational manner.
-Teachers will not lecture, argue, fuss, or give undue attention to disruptive students. - Teachers will be fair and consistent when issuing warnings.
+Students must be given an opportunity to correct the behavior. - Give students an opportunity to comply and behave appropriately after issuing a warning. - Issue warnings in a positive, non-disruptive, and non-confrontational manner.
+Teachers will not lecture, argue, fuss, or give undue attention to disruptive students. - Be fair and consistent when issuing warnings.
 Teachers will not ignore behaviors.
-All students will be treated the same way. - Teachers will call the office when a student needs to be removed. - Teachers will contact a parent/guardian each time a student has to be removed from the classroom for disruptive behavior.
+All students will be treated the same way. - Call the office when a student needs to be removed.

-- Teachers will submit a discipline referral each time a student has to be removed by an administrator.
+- Contact a parent/guardian each time a student has to be removed from the classroom for disruptive behavior. - Submit a discipline referral each time a student has to be removed by an administrator.
 The referral must describe the behavior that resulted in each warning.
-The referral must be submitted by the end of the day of the incident. - Teachers will only use the warning system for minor disruptive classroom behavior. - Teachers will alert administrators immediately for severe violations.
+The referral must be submitted by the end of the day of the incident. - Only use the warning system for minor disruptive classroom behavior. - · Alert administrators immediately for severe violations.